Aloe ferox Mill.

 Aloe galpinii, Aloe horrida, Aloe muricata, Aloe perfoliata var. ferox, Aloe pseudoferox, Aloe subferox, Aloe supralaevis, Pachidendron ferox, Pachidendron pseudoferox, Pachidendron supralaeve

-Aloe ferox can grow up to 10 feet (3 m) in height with leaves arranged in rosettes.
-The leaves are thick and fleshy, dull green, sometimes with a slightly blue look to them, and have reddish-brown spines on the margins with smaller spines on the upper and lower surfaces.
-The flowers are carried in a large candelabra-like flower-head and stand up to 4 feet (1.2 m) above the leaves.
-There are usually between five and eight branches, each carrying a spike-like head of many flowers.
-Flower colour varies from orange to bright red.
+Aloe ferox is a tall, single-stemmed Aloe, up to 10 feet (3 m) tall, with leaves arranged in rosettes.
+The leaves are thick and fleshy, dull green, sometimes with a slightly blue look to them.
+They have reddish-brown spines on the margins and smaller spines on the upper and lower surfaces.
+The flowers are orange or red and stand up to 4 feet (1.2 m) above the leaves, in multi-branched inflorescences.
+There are usually between 5 and 8 branches, each carrying a spike-like head of many flowers.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).